j-abu/edgeauto-web/README.md

 # edgeauto-web

-This folder contains all the files used for the web portal displayed on the front end.

 The portal allows end users to replay data collected from previous driving sessions.
 The data is displayed in a table, allowing users to plot up to 3 arbitration IDs by selecting an entry.
 Also featured is a map showing the path a vehicle took for the duration of the driving session.

+This folder contains all the files used for the web portal displayed on the front end.

+App created with Nodejs/Reactjs.

-**Node v10**
+**Node 10.15.1**

+**Yarn 1.13.0

 [Preview](https://i.imgur.com/b1yW4QN.png)